mbahaay/Dog-Identification-App/README.md

 Finally, A web app was developed to allow users to upload new images as input to detect the corresponding dog breed.

-For better understanding of the project, please read (https://github.com/mbahaay/Dog-Identification-App/Dog_App.ipynb)
+For better understanding of the project, please read [Dog_App] (https://github.com/mbahaay/Dog-Identification-App/Dog_App.ipynb)

 ## Installation
 Python 3.6 or above should be used, you’ll need to use Jupyter Notebook and install the following libraries:

 1.	numpy
 2. sklearn
 3. glob
 4. random
 5. keras
 6. tensorflow
 7. OpenCV
 8. dash
 9. matplotlib
 10. base64
 11. os

 ## File Descriptions